neutmute/loggly-csharp/readme.md

 ### ApplicationName
 This is an optional attribute.
 If you leave this attribute out but have `NewRelic.AppName` in your app.config, then it will pick that value up automatically.
-Render your application name as a tag by using the complex HostnameTag (keep reading).
+Render your application name as a tag by using the `HostnameTag` (keep reading).

 ### Transports ##
 Three different transports may be specified with the `logTransport` attribute in the `transport` element.